The Opacity of Backbones: Results

 Note that no one currently knows for sure how frequently-hard problems in $\npintconp$ can be.
 But our results are showing that, whatever that frequency is, sets of the sort we've been constructing are hard ``almost'' as frequently.
 This can at first seem a bit of a strange notion to get one's head around, especially as complexity theory often doesn't pay much attention to frequency-of-hardness issues (though such issues in complexity theory can be traced back at least as far as the work of Sch\"oning~\cite{sch:j:closeness}).
 But this actually is analogous to something every computer science researcher knows well, namely, NP-completeness.
 No one today knows for sure whether any NP problems are not in P\@.
 But despite that the longstanding NP-completeness framework lets one right now, today, prove clearly for specific problems that \emph{if} any NP problem is not in P then that specific problem is not in P\@.
 The results of this section are about an analogous type of argument, except regarding frequency of hardness.

 We now give our frequency-of-hardness version of Theorem~\ref{t:hard-value}.
 A claim is said to hold \emph{for almost every} $n$ if there exists an $n_0$ beyond which the claims always holds, i.e., the claim fails at most at a finite number of values of $n$.
-(In the theorems of this section, $n$'s universe is the natural numbers, $\{0,1,2,\ldots\}$.)
+(In the theorems of this section, $n$'s universe is the natural numbers, $\{0,1,2,\ldots\}$.
+And we will defer the proving of this section's theorems until the end of this section, where we will argue that the results in effect follow from the constructions of the previous section.)

 \begin{theorem} If $h$ is any nondecreasing function and for some $B \in \npcapconp$ it holds that each polynomial-time algorithm, viewed as a heuristic algorithm for testing membership in $B$, for almost every $n$ (respectively, for infinitely many $n$) errs on at least $h(n)$ of the strings whose length is at most $n$, then there exist an $\epsilon > 0$ and a set $A\in \p$, $A\subseteq \sat$, of boolean formulas such that: \begin{enumerate} \item There is a polynomial-time computable function $f$ such that $(\forall F\in A)[f(F)$ outputs a nontrivial backbone of $F]$. \item Each polynomial-time computable function $g$ will err (i.e., will fail to compute the value of backbone $f(F)$), for almost every $n$ (respectively, for infinitely many $n$), on at least $h(n^\epsilon)$ of the strings in $A$ of length at most $n$. \end{enumerate} \end{theorem}